splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-apiconfig.rst

 Next, to complete enabling Metric Streams:

 #.
-If you haven't already, add the :ref:`relevant permissions to the AWS IAM policy <metricstreams_iampolicy>`.
+If you haven't already, add the :ref:`relevant permissions to your AWS IAM policy <metricstreams_iampolicy>`.

 #.
 In every region from which you want to stream metrics from, :ref:`deploy CloudFormation <metricstreams_cloudformation>`.